mjhong0708/amp/docs/index.rst

 This project is being developed at Brown University in the School of Engineering, primarily by **Andrew Peterson** and **Alireza Khorshidi**, and is released under the GNU General Public License.

-This is a relatively new project, so things are constantly changing!
-Please see the project's `git repository <https://bitbucket.org/andrewpeterson/amp>`_ for the latest version and news.
+Please see the project's `git repository <https://bitbucket.org/andrewpeterson/amp>`_ for the latest version, news, or a place to report an issue.

 You can read about Amp in the below paper; if you find Amp useful, we would appreciate if you cite this work: